Pttn/rieMiner/README.md

-# rieMiner 0.9β1
+# rieMiner 0.9β1.5

 rieMiner is a Riecoin miner supporting both solo and pooled mining, and using the latest known mining algorithm.
 It was originally adapted and refactored from gatra's cpuminer-rminerd (https://github.com/gatra/cpuminer-rminerd) and dave-andersen's fastrie (https://github.com/dave-andersen/fastrie).

-Solo mining is done using the GetWork or the GetBlockTemplate protocol, while pooled mining is via the Stratum protocol.
+Solo mining is done using the GetBlockTemplate protocol, while pooled mining is via the Stratum protocol.
 A benchmark mode is also proposed to compare more easily the performance between different computers.

 Official binaries will be distributed when the stable 0.9 code is out (which will not until Riecoin Core is officially updated).

 This README also serves as manual for rieMiner.
 I hope that this program will be useful for you!
 Happy mining!

-**Warning**: rieMiner 0.9β1 is the last version officially supporting the 0.10.2 wallet.
-It might work in future versions, but only the upcoming new Riecoin wallet will be tested for solo mining.
-GetWork support will also be removed.

 ![rieMiner just found a block](https://pttn.me/medias/bildoj/alia/rieMiner1.png)